 Note that the sync_gate event is ignored when the CLKREQ sequencer is in SELWAKE state.

-Once the IP assert async_wake_b, as an indication that it will like to exit from Deep Idle state, the CLKREQ sequencer will asynchronously assert the PGCB CLKREQ to ask for the PGCB clock.
+Once the IP asserts async_wake_b (or the SOC asserts pmc_ip_wake), as an indication that it will like to exit from Deep Idle state, the CLKREQ sequencer will asynchronously assert the PGCB CLKREQ to ask for the PGCB clock.

 SOC will assert the PGCB CLKACK and make sure that the PGCB clock is running.
 PCGU could begin to synchronize the PGCB CLKACK to PGCB clock.

+The wake event will also be synchronized when the clock starts running which will cause clkreq_sustain to be set synchronously.

-When the synchronized version of the PGCB CLKCACK is asserted, the CLKREQ sequencer will transition to NOSEL state and reload the timer with the t_clkwake value.
+When the synchronized version of the PGCB CLKCACK is asserted and clkreq_sustain is asserted, the CLKREQ sequencer will transition to NOSEL state and reload the timer with the t_clkwake value.

-The CLKREQ sequencer will de-assert the set_req_b, start decrementing the timer once it is in NOSEL state.
-The hysteresis timer is to make sure that PGCB CLKREQ flop has sufficient time to sample the de-asserting of the set_req_b and avoid any potential timing violation associated with the set_req_b de-assertion.
+The CLKREQ sequencer will mask both wake paths and start decrementing the timer once it is in NOSEL state.

 Note that the sync_gate or async_wake_b events are ignored when the CLKREQ sequencer is in NOSEL state.